|

 Presenting Horse Trade's own Non-Equity Ensemble!

-is the collaborative effort of six emerging playwrights, six imminent directors, and ten multifaceted actors.
+The Drafts 10 Minute Play Festival: Six Plays About Hope is the collaborative effort of six emerging playwrights, six imminent directors, and ten multifaceted actors.
 Each play was written specifically for The Drafts; playwrights were given randomly compiled cast lists and the theme “hope plays” before setting out to write them.

 Thursdays, Fridays & Saturdays